AmraManush/react-js-questions/README.md

 ### Instructions
 1. Complete every part below in your own project.
 2. Follow the folder structure given at the end.
-3. Do not hard-code student data — everything must come from state and the API.
+3. Do not hard-code student data: everything must come from state and the API.
 4. Comment your code where the logic may not be obvious.

 ---